Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

 The appearance of the many-maxima structure is the consequence of successive collisions of the strangelet with nuclei of the calorimeter material.
 At each act of collision some part of the strangelet energy is transformed into energy of the secondary particles which in the process of usual interactions initiate nuclear cascades in the calorimeter.
 Thus the distance between consecutive humps depends both on the value of the mean interaction path of the strangelet in the tungsten absorber $\lambda_{s-W}$ (hence on $\mu_{q}$ and $A_{str}$ ) and on the values of the mean interaction paths of usual particles.

-From these simulations it is seen that the deep calorimeter is an appropriate tool for strangelet detection, independently of the strangelet lifetime. \begin{itemize} \item {\em Stable strangelets} are expected to produce spectacular long range signals. \item The transition curves generated by {\em unstable strangelets} have shorter longitudinal extent than those obtained for stable strangelets but in this case also the strangelet signal differs significantly from the one generated by conventional events.
-If $N_{n} \sim $ 7 - 20 nucleons being a strangelet decay products carry an amount of energy greater than $\sim$ 10 - 20 TeV, the strangelet signal should be easily separated from the background of accompanying conventional particle production. \item The calorimeter will also be able to detect the possible {\em strangelet evolution} when the strong nucleon emission process transforms a short-lived strangelet into a stable object.
-Fig.~\ref{str7} shows the transition curve of a short-lived strangelet ($A_{str}$ = 23, $E_{str}$ = 23 TeV) which after evaporation of 7 neutrons, in the strong decay process, becomes a long-lived object. \end{itemize}
+From these simulations it is seen that the deep calorimeter is an appropriate tool for strangelet detection, independently of the strangelet lifetime.
+Both stable and unstable strangelets can produce in the calorimeter signals apparently different from the conventional background.
+The calorimeter will be also able to detect the possible {\em strangelet evolution} when the strong nucleon emission process transforms a short-lived strangelet into a stable object.
+Fig.~\ref{st_un} shows the transition curve of a short-lived strangelet ($A_{str}$ = 23, $E_{str}$ = 23 TeV) which after evaporation of 7 neutrons, in the strong decay process, becomes a long-lived object.

 The probability of strangelet detection in a calorimeter depends both on the strangelet properties and the calorimeter parameters.
 Generally, such factors as large depth, small longitudinal sampling length and fine granularity (division into radial as well as azimuthal sectors) improve the sensitivity to strangelet detection.
-A deep calorimeter can be sensitive to the detection of strangelets for a wide spectrum of their parameters.
+The influence of some factors on the sensitivity to strangelets detection has been studied \cite{Castor_str}.
+It was shown that a deep calorimeter can be sensitive to the detection of strangelets for a wide spectrum of their parameters.
 For the considered design, stable strangelets with total energy $E_{str} >$ 10 TeV, or energy per baryon number $E_{str} \geq$ 500 A GeV and baryon number $A_{str} \geq$ 15, can be easily identified.
-Sometimes even less energetic strangelets, because of favourable fluctuations, can produce very deep in the calorimeter a characteristic signal allowing their identification, see Fig~\ref{str6}.
+Sometimes even less energetic strangelets, because of favourable fluctuations, can produce very deep in the calorimeter a characteristic signal allowing their identification.

-The results presented here have been obtained assuming that a strangelet enters the calorimeter at the centre of the sector.
-In this case leakage of the strangelet signal to neighbouring azimuthal sectors is negligible.
-Less favourable situations, when strangelets enter the calorimeter close to the sector edge or the border between two sectors were also checked.
-As it should be expected for a calorimeter where the transverse spread of hadronic cascades is reduced to about 7 mm, the most significant part of the energy is deposited in the sector hit by the strangelet and only a small part of it leaks to adjoining sectors.
-This question is described in detail in \cite{Castor_str}.